 Can’t Pay Rent?
 When Things Get Tough, This Organization Helps Pay the Bills

-Recently, I had to cover some unexpected dental procedures.
+I once had to cover some unexpected dental procedures.
 A toothache is not a fun experience for anyone — and neither is the cost for fixing it.

 My expenses for that month went over my regular budget by about $2,000, endangering my ability to cover other necessary expenses such as my rent.
 I wasn’t sure what I would do until I heard about an organization called Modest Needs.